The character sheet for the first generation's Pokémon

 , especially after Generation I

 , when they started to get support moves.
-It gains a Mega Evolution in Gen VI.
+Blastoise gains a Mega Evolution in X and Y

 - Arm Cannon: Mega Blastoise gets them, one on each arm.

 - Backpack Cannon: Blastoise carries twin water cannons on its back.
 Its Mega Evolution exchanges those for a single, larger one.